 Breaking sensory barriers of activewear.

-Insight: For people with autism and sensory processing disorder, stimuli in activewear can be a debilitating source of sensory overload.
+For people with autism and sensory processing disorder, activewear can be a debilitating source of sensory overload.

 Role